Translations

 Article Continues

-Unranked Auburn (now 0-2 SEC, 3-2 overall) had lost, on the previous Saturday (9/23/2023), at unranked Texas A&M, 10 - 27.
-This game, against Georgia, was Auburn's SEC home opener.
+Unranked Auburn (now 0-2 in the SEC, 3-2 overall) had lost on the previous Saturday (9/23/2023) at unranked Texas A&M, 10-27.
+This game against Georgia was Auburn's SEC home opener.
 I had expected Auburn to challenge Georgia, since the Bulldogs have not been playing with the desired consistency, but I anticipated a Georgia victory.

-After the win, Georgia remained #1, in both the AP and Coaches polls.
-Other top five football teams had better wins, on Saturday. #2 Michigan dominated unranked Nebraska (Big Ten conference rival), winning 45 - 7. #3 Texas took down #24 Kansas (Big 12 conference rival), 40 - 14, in a convincing win.
-After the game, I had speculated that the top three could be #1 Michigan, #2 Texas, and #3 Georgia.
-If Georgia had moved down in the polls, then the team might have been motivated to play more consistently.
+After the win, Georgia remained number one in both the AP and Coaches polls.
+Other top five football teams had better wins on Saturday.
+Second-ranked Michigan dominated unranked Nebraska (a Big Ten conference rival), winning 45-7.
+Third-ranked Texas took down twenty-fourth-ranked Kansas (a Big 12 conference rival), 40-14, in a convincing win.
+After the game, I speculated that the top three could be Michigan, Texas, and Georgia.
+If Georgia had moved down in the polls, the team might have been motivated to play more consistently.

-Next up, on 10/7/2023, Georgia takes on Kentucky, at home.
-Kentucky, unbeaten, is ranked #20, in both the AP and Coaches polls, after having defeated Florida, at home, last Saturday.
+Next up on 10/7/2023, Georgia takes on Kentucky at home.
+Kentucky, unbeaten, is ranked twentieth in both the AP and Coaches polls after defeating Florida at home last Saturday.

 Go Dawgs!
 At least you won.
 Play consistently!